cdapio/cdap/cdap-docs/developer-guide/source/api.rst

    * - ``<service-id>``
      - Name of the Service
    * - ``<runnable-id>``
-     - Name of the Twill Runnable
+     - Name of the Service Handler/Worker
    * - ``<quantity>``
      - Number of instances to be used